PART 1 - Navigating Neurodiversity: My Daughter's Perspective on Living with Disabilities

 Nicole - Yes!

-Me - I recall you experienced disregulation/meltdowns in and out of the home.
-Before the ASD diagnosis in adulthood, I couldn't comprehend the reason behind them as they didn't align with the typical behavior explained to me that were associated with ADHD.
-But nevertheless, this didn't stop me from doing things and going places with you.
+Me - I recall you experienced disregulation in and out of the home.
+But I never let it stop us from doing things and going places.
 I set the expectations for whatever we were doing, ahead of time.
-If you dysregulated or had a meltdown, for whatever reason....the process happened out of order or you wanted something you were not going to get..., we would just leave.
+If you dysregulated, for whatever reason....the process happened out of order or you wanted something you were not going to get..., we would just leave.

 Nicole - Usually that was enough.
 I remember a couple times that you left the shopping cart full of items and we left because I was unable to get through shopping without getting upset.